Our education master's degree, certificate, and licensure programs offer rigorous study, continuous assessment, and field experiences.Learn More »

 How to become and stay a licensed MA educator

-If you want to become or advance as an educator, come learn about our degree and certificate programs, as well as our many student support services.
-10 am - 1 pm, Porter Square, Cambridge.
+If you want to become or advance as an educator or pursue a doctorate, come learn about our degree and certificate programs, as well as our many student support services.
+Tuesdays at 10 am, Porter Square, Cambridge.

 June through November, 2016: attend one of our information sessions to learn about off-campus graduate education programs, which offer courses that meet one weekend a month at an off-campus location.